tymefighter/Compiler/INSTALL.md

-# Installing the SubTiger© compiler provided in this repository
+# Installing the SubTiger compiler provided in this repository

 The source of the compiler is written in Standard ML, hence if you want to build the compiler, you need to have `mlton`